-Nine broadcasters set to be inducted into MA Broadcasters Hall of Fame
+Nine broadcasters inducted into MA Broadcasters Hall of Fame

-Nine legendary members of the broadcast community will be inducted into the 2021 Massachusetts Broadcasters Association Hall of Fame during a luncheon ceremony on Thursday, Sept.
-30, at the Boston Quincy Marriott Hotel.
+On September 22, 2022 nine prestigous radio and television broadacsters were inducted into the Massachusetts Broadcasters Hall of Fame during a luncheon induction at the Boston Marriott Quincy Hotel.

 Michael Baxendale and John O’Brien

-Michael Baxendale and John O’Brien recently celebrated their 25th anniversary on WAQY Rock 102 as “the dominant radio personalities in the Springfield market,” according to The Reminder newspaper of Western Massachusetts.
-“While [their] show may be known for its outrageous humor and commentary,” the newspaper wrote, “it is also a venue for local political discussion.
-Area mayors, city councilors, state representatives and others are regular part[s] of the show.”
-Bax and O’Brien are also known for their tireless charitable work.
-As an example, for more than two decades they have hosted and broadcast continuously the annual Mayflower Marathon, a 57-hour on-air food and fund drive that takes place each year on the weekend before Thanksgiving to benefit the Open Pantry food bank of Springfield.
+Michael Baxendale and John O’Brien spent twenty five years on WAQY Rock 102 as “the dominant radio personalities in the Springfield market,” according to The Reminder newspaper of Western Massachusetts.
+“While [their] show may be known for its outrageous humor and commentary,” the newspaper wrote, “it [was] also a venue for local political discussion.
+Area mayors, city councilors, state representatives and others [were] regular part[s] of the show.”
+Bax and O’Brien were also known for their tireless charitable work.
+As an example, for more than two decades they hosted and broadcast continuously the annual Mayflower Marathon, a 57-hour on-air food and fund drive that takes place each year on the weekend before Thanksgiving to benefit the Open Pantry food bank of Springfield.

 Laura Carlo has been WCRB’s Morning Program host for more than two decades.
 Under the station’s original ownership she also hosted the morning show for the World Classical Network, syndicated in 16 US cities, making her the most listened-to stand-alone female music announcer in America, according to Arbitron.
 She has been both a part-time Music Host and News Anchor on New York’s WQXR and in Boston, Weekend News Anchor on WBZ Radio and Weekend News Writer/News Producer for WCVB-TV 5; Afternoon News Anchor for Channel 27 (Worcester); and News Director/Morning Anchor on Fall River’s WALE Radio.
 In addition, she has written, produced and hosted numerous programs for WCRB including “ArtsAlive!”
 “Laura’s Book Nook,” “CEO Spotlight,” and “Baroque in Boston.”
 She is a pianist and channels Chopin daily.